-5.3 Calibration
+4.3 Calibration

-5.3.1 Preface
+4.3.1 Preface

-All PSI 9000 series feature a function to re-adjust the most important output values when doing a calibration with possible requirement of re-adjustment in case these values have moved out of tolerance.
-The re-adjustment is limited to compensate small differences of up to 2% of the max. value.
-There are several reasons which could make it necessary to readjust a unit: component aging, component deterioration, extreme ambient conditions, high frequent use or after a unit has been repaired on location or a local service centre.
+The devices of series PSI 9000 WR feature a function to calibrate and, if required, re-adjust the most important DC output related values, which can help in case these values are out of tolerance.
+The procedure is limited to compensate small differences of up to 1% or 2% of the ratings.
+There are several reasons which could make it necessary to readjust a unit: component aging, component deterioration, extreme ambient conditions, high frequent use.